trosenkrantz/RAPTOR/README.md

 RAPTOR checks for matching inputs in the order of appearance.

 ### SNMP
-For SNMP auto-replies, `input` is the OID in dot notation and `output` is a Basic Encoding Rules (BER) encoding.
+For SNMP auto-replies, `input` is the OID in dot notation and `output` is a Basic Encoding Rules (BER) encoding of the response variable.
 Example (remove comments before usage):

 ```json5
 {